NatLibFi/NDL-VuFind2-Vagrant/README.md

 for _ubuntu_:
 - <a href="https://github.com/NatLibFi/NDL-VuFind2">NDL-VuFind2</a> (fork it!) cloned to the host computer
 - <a href="https://github.com/NatLibFi/RecordManager-Finna">RecordManager-Finna</a> also cloned to the host (optional)
+- <a href="https://github.com/NatLibFi/finna-ui-components">finna-ui-components</a> also cloned to the host (optional)

 ### Set-Up